websemantics/PyroCMS-StreamsCRUD/README.md

 # PyroCMS Streams CRUD Sample Module

 This module makes it easy to take advantage of PyroCMS Streams Core by providing a simple CRUD controller.
-Streams can be described in a config file along with the fields and assignments, and the module will generate them when the module is installed.
+Streams can be described in a config file along with the fields and assignments.
+These are going to be created when the module is installed.
 This module also support Streams data, allowing to list the data values of each stream including for relationship type fields.

 This module was written to make it easily modified and customize, including the module name (folder name etc).